 To release mental or emotional stress we can do something physical, such as laughing, crying, singing, hitting a sand bag to get rid of anger, or go for a run to reduce anxiety.
 Another way to release stress is to turn to your breath, which is also something physical, since our breathing muscles are active on inhalation, and make sure that our breathing is relaxed and rhythmical.
 This will make it easier for the unpleasant feelings to disappear.

-Let your breath
+Let your breath assist you

 While we have fears for a reason – they are there to help us avoid dangers – they can often be drastically reduced so that they are in line with the actual danger.